Trap Phones: How Teens Hide Secret Devices

 Maggie Lou avatarMaggie Lou

-Trap phones aren’t just a loophole—they’re a safety concern.
-From chatting with strangers late at night to sharing risky photos online, the risks grow the longer these devices go undetected.
-In this guide, we’ll break down what trap phones are, why teens use them, and how tools like VigilKids can help you stay informed without invading your child’s space.
+In this guide, we’ll break down what trap phones are, why teens turn to them, and how tools like VigilKids can help you stay informed—without turning your home into a surveillance zone.

 PART 1.
 What Are Trap Phones?